 Methane Hydrate Graduate Fellowship Program

-Jeffrey James Marlow, a graduate student in Geobiology at the California Institute of Technology, was recently selected as the 2012 recipient of the NETL-National Academy of Sciences (NAS) Methane Hydrate Research Fellowship.
-Please see page 15 of the March 2013 issue (Vol. 13, Issue 1) of Fire in the Ice for more information on the recipient.
+Benjamin Phrampus, a post doctoral researcher at Oregon State University, was selected as the 2016 recipient of the NETL-National Academy of Sciences (NAS) Methane Hydrate Research Fellowship.
+Please see page 25 of the 2016 Issue (Vol. 16, Issue 1) of Fire in the Ice for more information on the recipient.